 Goodwill and intangible assets

 Decem ber 31

-2021 2020
+2022 2021

-Goodwill \$ 6,382 \$ 6,386
+Goodwill \$ 6,372 \$ 6,382

-Indefinite life intangible assets 1,224 1,236
+Indefinite life intangible assets 1,221 1,224

-Finite life intangible assets 1,138 1,014
+Finite life intangible assets 1,229 1,138

-Total \$ 8,744 \$ 8,636
+Total \$ 8,822 \$ 8,744

-Goodwill and intangible assets increased by \$0.1 billion to \$8.7 billion at December 31, 2021.
+Goodwill and intangible assets increased by \$0.1 billion to \$8.8 billion at December 31, 2022.
 Goodwill and indefinite life intangible assets were comparable to prior year.
-Finite life intangible assets increased by \$0.1 billion to \$1.1 billion, primarily due to computer software additions.
+Finite life intangible assets increased by \$0.1 billion to \$1.2 billion, primarily due to computer software additions.

-IFRS principles require the Company to assess at the end of each reporting period whether there is any indication that an asset may be impaired and to perform an impairment test on goodwill and indefinite life intangible assets at least annually or more frequently if events indicate that impairment may have occurred.
-Intangible assets that were previously impaired are reviewed at each reporting date for evidence of reversal.
-Finite life intangible assets are reviewed annually to determine if there are indications of impairment and assess whether the amortization periods and methods are appropriate.
-In the fourth quarter of 2021, the Company conducted its annual impairment testing of goodwill and intangible assets based on September 30, 2021 asset balances.
+In the fourth quarter of 2022, the Company conducted its annual impairment testing of goodwill and intangible assets based on September 30, 2022 asset balances.
 It was determined that the recoverable amounts of cash generating unit (CGU) groupings for goodwill and CGUs for intangible assets were in excess of their carrying values and there was no evidence of impairment.
 Recoverable amount is based on fair value less cost of disposal.

-Refer to note 10 in the Company's December 31, 2021 annual consolidated financial statements for further details of the Company's goodwill and intangible assets.
+Refer to note 10 in the Company's December 31, 2022 annual consolidated financial statements for further details of the Company's goodwill and intangible assets.
 Also, refer to the "Summary of Critical Accounting Estimates" section of this document for details on impairment testing of these assets.